wawrzynek-eq/arch-kata/readme.md

 ![Test 2](./resources/Test-2.png "Test 2")

 Test 2 is designed to assess candidates ability to create an architectural solution.
-Suggested approach modifies the current process by adding evaluation based on [AI Grading](#grading-component)
+Suggested approach modifies the current process by adding evaluation based on [AI Assisted Grading Component](#ai-assisted-grading-component-architecture)

 - Candidate completes Test 2 by designing an architectural solution
 - Solution is uploaded to the Architectural Submissions Database